Biden administration weighs turning over Trump tax returns to House Democrats

 Supreme Court says Manhattan prosecutor may pursue Trump’s financial records, denies Congress access for now

-The fight over Trump’s tax information confronts the Biden administration as some Democrats urge the new White House to focus on the agenda for its first 100 days, including tackling the historic health and economic crisis caused by the novel coronavirus, which has killed more than 400,000 Americans and rendered millions jobless.
+The fight over Trump’s tax information confronts the Biden administration as some Democrats urge the new White House to focus on the agenda for its first 100 days, including tackling the historic health and economic crises caused by the novel coronavirus, which has killed more than 412,000 Americans and rendered millions jobless.

-At the same time, the House already has voted to charge Trump on one article of impeachment, setting the stage for a Senate trial over whether the former president incited insurrection through groundless allegations of election fraud, fueling the Jan.
+At the same time, the House has voted to charge Trump on one article of impeachment, setting the stage for a Senate trial over whether he incited insurrection through groundless allegations of election fraud, fueling the Jan.
 6 mob attack on Congress.

 Manhattan District Attorney Cyrus Vance Jr., has already obtained information from Trump’s accounting firm Mazars USA for a New York investigation of Trump’s finances, after an unsuccessful challenge by Trump went all the way to the Supreme Court.